Mallrats

-Mallrats is a 1995 American buddy comedy film written and directed by Kevin Smith and starring Jason Lee, Jeremy London, Shannen Doherty, Claire Forlani, Priscilla Barnes and Michael Rooker.
-It is the second film in the View Askewniverse following 1994's Clerks.
+Mallrats is a 1995 American buddy comedy film written and directed by Kevin Smith.
+The film stars Shannen Doherty, Jeremy London, Jason Lee, Claire Forlani, Priscilla Barnes, and Michael Rooker.
+It is the second film in the View Askewniverse.
+The film follows two best friends as they retreat to a local mall after being dumped by their girlfriends on the same day.